 Description of LSE Potential Pathway Description of elements of the project likely to give rise to potential ecological impacts.
-Works will be conducted entirely within a Natura 2000site (Skelligs SPA) Works are scheduled to take place during the breedingseason for some SCI species Works will be conducted within close proximity to knownSCI breeding colonies and/or potential SCI breeding habitat.
+Works will be conducted entirely within a Natura 2000site (Skelligs SPA) Works are scheduled to take place during the breeding season for some SCI species Works will be conducted within close proximity to known SCI breeding colonies and/or potential SCI breeding habitat.
 Describe any likely direct, indirect or secondary ecological impacts of the project (either alone or in combination with other plans or projects) by virtue of: • Size and scale; • Land-take; • Distance from Natura 2000 Site orkey features of the Site; • Resource requirements; • Emissions; • Excavation requirements; • Transportation requirements; • Duration of construction, operationetc.
-Construction Phase Potential disturbance/displacement of SCIs during thebreeding season as a result of fugitive noise emissions/vibration and increased human activity for duration of works.
-Potential water quality impacts through use of concrete, paint, primer, fuel etc. and/or excavation works.
-Operational Phase Potential risk of collision of SCIs with cable stays securingsteel framework.
+Construction Phase Potential disturbance/displacement of nesting SCIs in wall cavities or openings.
+Potential disturbance/displacement of SCIs during the breeding season as a result of fugitive noise emissions/vibration and increased human activity for duration of works.
+Potential collision due to the temporary working platform if required or falling stone debris from the seaward side of the damaged sea wall.

+• Potential water quality impacts through use of mortar, lime, fuel etc.